Skip to content

 2. Treatment may be necessary in the future, so the child will be followed periodically while the face and jaws continue to develop.

-3. A problem that would benefit from early treatment already exists, and you are in the right spot to get started!
+3. A problem that would benefit from early treatment already exists, and you’re in the right place to get started!

 Most orthodontists offer free consultations and early orthodontic evaluations for kids, so there’s no reason to wait.